cleverhans-lab/cleverhans/README.md

 currently [test it](https://travis-ci.org/tensorflow/cleverhans) it with Python 3.5 and TensorFlow {1.8, 1.12} on Ubuntu 14.04.5 LTS (Trusty Tahr).
 Support for Python 2.7 is deprecated.
-CleverHans 3.0.1 supports Python 2.7 and the master branch is likely to continue to work in Python 2.7 for some time, but we no longer run the tests in Python 2.7 and we do not plan to fix bugs affecting only Python 2.7 after 2019-07-04.
+CleverHans 3.1.0 supports Python 2.7, but we no longer run the tests in Python 2.7 and we do not plan to fix bugs affecting only Python 2.7 after 2019-07-04.
 Support for TensorFlow prior to 1.12 is deprecated.